damianhakert/damianhakert.github.io/source/posts/2016-06-16-get-started-with-openshift-origin-3-and-gitlab.html.md

 much more.

 Let's login to the all-in-one VM and see how to achieve the same results like when we visited the web console earlier.
-The username/password is `admin/admin`:
+The username/password for the administrator user is `admin/admin`.
+There is also a test user with username/ password `user/user`, with limited access.
+Let's login as admin for the moment:

 ```sh
 $ oc login https://10.2.2.2:8443